REGISTRATION

 And yes, we are happy to celebrate your achievement by handing out a special Sydney Harbour Hike medal at the finish line to any participants who wishes to receive one.

-Remember we also reward the first 750 fundraisers, who raised $250 or more, with a special, limited edition of our Sydney Harbour Hike T-shirt, designed by Indigenous artist Ngandabaa.
+We also reward fundraisers, who raised $250 or more, with a special, limited edition of our Sydney Harbour Hike T-shirt, designed by Indigenous artist Ngandabaa.
+There is only a limited number of those T-shirts available, so make sure you start fundraising early to get your reward.

 And for our top fundraisers, there will be special prizes waiting at the finish line ;-)